-We have clinics every Monday & Friday at RSPCA, Strinesdale Centre, Holgate Street, Strinesdale, Oldham OL4 2JW.
+We have limited clinics at RSPCA, Strinesdale Centre, Holgate Street, Strinesdale, Oldham OL4 2JW.
 Please ring 0161 624 4725 to book an appointment.

 We have vouchers towards the cost of neutering FEMALE cats worth £30.
 Proof of benefit is required.
 You can get them from our reception at The Strinesdale Centre, Holgate Street, Oldham, OL4 2JW.
 Tel 0161 624 4725 for information.

 Our clinic appointments are limited, and we have a large waiting list for appointments.
 When a client does not show up for an appointment it not only costs the branch as it is a subsidised service, it also prevents another animal being seen.

 Due to the multiple appointments being missed, as off the 1st November 2018 a £10.00 charge will be added to your account if you do not show up for your allocated appointment and will need to be paid prior to another appointment being made.

 Any surgical procedures (e.g. neutering) needs to be paid for in full at time of booking prior to surgery.

 Why should I have my pet neutered?

 Neutering does have a number of benefits.
 Owning an unneutered female dog or cat can be very stressful when they come into season.
 For dogs, this can be twice a year and last for up to three weeks.
 During this time you are likely to notice blood spots around the house and particularly in the areas where your dog sleeps.
 A female cat can come into season multiple times during the year.